Vlaeh/Minecraft.PlayersInBed/README.md

 # MinecraftPlayersInBed

+Mod for forge 1.13.2

-This is a Minecraft server (and client hosting game) side mod for Forge that will automatically skip night when enough players are in bed (can be configured using Forge mod config interface).
+This is a Minecraft server side and client hosting game mod for Forge.
+The mod will automatically skip night when enough players are in bed.

-The mod has been tested with Minecraft 1.9, 1.10 and 1.11.

 ## Install